Soaring Spirits at Kilim Geoforest Park – Langkawi, Malaysia

 There was a counter at the boat jetty by the river where you could settle payment for the tour.
 There are actually so many options to choose from depending on how long you want the tour to be and how many places you want to stop at.
 A one-hour tour costs RM 200 per boat and the two-hour RM350.
 Again, the rate is per boat so you can divide it by the number of people in the group.
 If you’re traveling solo, you might want to consider asking other groups to let you join them so you could reduce the cost.

-We initially wanted to take those slower tours with an expert tour guide explaining in great detail the significance and highlights in each stop but those tours usually take 4 hours and they have set schedules, one in the early morning and one at 2pm.
-We were too late for the first and too early for the second and we could not afford the rate so we settled for the usual speedboat tours instead.
+We initially wanted to take those slower tours with an expert tour guide explaining in great detail the significance and highlights in each stop, but those tours usually take 4 hours and they have set schedules, one in the early morning and one at 2pm.
+We were too late for the first and too early for the second, and we could not afford the rate.
+We settled for the usual speedboat tours instead.

 The Bat Cave (Gua Kelawar)